Harshchourasiya/resume_frontend/README.md

 # Resume Builder - Instant + Professional 📄
 This website will help you to create your resume instantly with AI suggestions.
-AI will help you to know what is the best place or word to use in your resume.
-You can create your resume in 5 Minutes and Download it on PDF formate. visit the website from [here](https://resumebuilderreactjs.netlify.app/)
+AI will help you to know what is the best word to use in your resume.
+You can create your resume in 5 Minutes and Download it in PDF format. visit the website from [here](https://resumebuilderreactjs.netlify.app/)

 **visit backend of the project from [here](https://github.com/Harshchourasiya/Resume_backend)**